 But a seat belt cutter is a specialty knife with a razor-sharp blade that is designed for the sole purpose of slicing through a seatbelt like its butter.

-Plus, most well designed seatbelt cutters will also have a built-in glass breaking tool/windows breaker that allows you so smash your car window, just in case the doors won’t open.
+Plus, most well designed seatbelt cutters will also have a built-in glass breaking tool/windows breaker that allows you to smash your car window, just in case the doors won’t open.
 That’s something your common every day pocket knife can’t help you with.

 Can Scissors Cut A Seatbelt?

-Yes, scissors can cut a seatbelt, but they can only be effectively used as a seat belt cutter if they’re extremely sharp.
+Yes, scissors can cut a seatbelt, but they can only be effectively used as a seatbelt cutter if they’re extremely sharp.

 However, do you really want to have a pair of pointy scissors flying around your vehicle during an accident… you could poke your eyes out.